ZSoumia/Tennis_agents/README.md

 * Report.html is a detailed report about my approach.
 Continuous control Report.html is a report about the different aspects of this project.

-==> Place the downloaded file into your cloned project file .